softeng364/resources/labwork/lab5/lab5.md

 Several components of **Assignment 2** relate to this function:

 1. Making the (small) modifications necessary to compute the predecessor list, which was not considered in the pseudocode.
-2. Writing a function to compute a forwarding table for the `source` node from the predecessor list.
+2. Writing a function to compute a **forwarding table** for the `source` node from the predecessor list.
 3. Discussing possible changes that could improve efficiency.
 4. Generalizing the implementation to support [widest-path- and minimax](https://en.wikipedia.org/wiki/Widest_path_problem) routing problems.

 > More information about these and other parts of the assignment will be made available.

----

 ## Asynchronous programming with `gevent`

-> The [lab quiz](https://canvas.auckland.ac.nz/courses/31482/modules) does not refer to anything in this section.
-Please complete the quiz first if you are running short of time.
+> The [lab quiz](https://canvas.auckland.ac.nz/courses/31482/quizzes/24192) does not refer to anything in this section: Please complete the quiz first if you are running short of time.

 Implementations of distance-vector algorithms are distributed and [asynchronous](https://en.wikipedia.org/wiki/Asynchronous_system).

-> As part of Assignment 2, we will implement the asynchronous Bellman-Ford in a non-distributed manner using a co-routines library.
-In this final set of lab activities, we'll become acquainted with the problem and the library.
+> As part of Assignment 2, we will implement the asynchronous Bellman-Ford using a [co-routines](https://en.wikipedia.org/wiki/Coroutine) library.
+In this final set of lab activities, we'll become acquainted with the problem and `gevent`.

 The following program illustates the meaning of a/synchronous execution; [`gevent`](www.gevent.org) is a Python library that facilitates asynchronous execution.